 In Friday Harbor, the Whale Museum is one of the best ways to learn about marine wildlife, especially before you go out on a whale and wildlife watching tour, a few of which run year-round.
 In the Whale Museum, you can listen to orcas, humpbacks and other types of whales on hydrophone recordings.
 You can see several fascinating displays of whale skeletons, watch videos, and learn about the behavior of these magnificent sea creatures.

 Truly one of the best free things to do in the San Juan Islands—the Music Concert & Historical Narrative at Rosario Resort is a visual and aural treat.
 Christopher Peacock, accomplished musician, Rosario general manager and historian, walks guests through the history of the Moran family and the Rosario estate with piano and pipe organ music, film clips, and photographs from the historic Moran Photograph Collection.
 Highlights include Phantom of the Opera music performed on the Mansion’s 1,972 Aeolian pipe organ, along with the clips from the silent film, and fascinating stories of the Mansion’s most colorful residents.

 Spend Time with Great Art

 Winter brings one of the best art shows of the year to the San Juan Islands Museum of Art.
 The annual SJIMA Artists' Registry Show is an exhibition of artworks by 92 Artists' Registry members from San Juan County.
-This year's show, themed as "Cracking the Surface," features emerging and established local artists expressing the beauty, identity, authenticity and connectedness of the San Juan Islands community.
+Each year the show has a different theme, and features emerging and established local artists expressing the beauty, identity, authenticity and connectedness of the San Juan Islands community.